Mrgoblings/imgur/README.md

 ```

-3. Set up the database:
+3. Set up the .env and database:

-- Create a PostgreSQL database (could be a docker).
 - Create a `.env` file with your credentials.

 ```